Zaczarowany ołówek

-Zaczarowany ołówek (Enchanted Pencil) is a Poland cartoon from 1964 to 1976 made by Se-ma-for.
+The Enchanted Pencil (Polish: Zaczarowany ołówek) is a Polish cartoon from 1964 to 1977 made by Se-ma-for.

 The series had no dialogue.
-It tells a story of a boy named Piotr (Peter) and his dog, aided by an enchanted Pencil, which can materialize anything they draw.
+It tells a story of a boy named Piotr (Peter) and his dog, aided by an enchanted pencil, which can materialize anything they draw.
 There were 39 episodes total.
 The first 26 episodes have no linking story, but the last 13 are centered on the heroes' quest to save a shipwrecked refugee.
-They were remade into a movie in 1991.
+The series was remade into a movie in 1991.